 NOTE: Entering on F1/B1/B2 in the USA and then filing H1B is legal but not recommended normally.

 This article will discuss:

-- H1B as consular processing – Need to go out of US an get H1B visa stamp to start using H1B.
+- H1B as consular processing – Need to go out of the US an get H1B visa stamp to start using H1B.

 Is Consular Processing Mandatory?

-#1 H1B lottery consular processing
+#1 Filing H1B Lottery as consular processing

 You filed your H1B lottery application as ‘Consular Processing’ application.

 You joined a new H1B employer B on receipt and your pending H1B extension from employer A receives RFE after i94 expiry.